TomG008/SkyNet/README.md

 ---

 # References
-If you find SkyNet useful, please cite the [SkyNet paper](https://arxiv.org/abs/1906.10327):
+If you find SkyNet useful, please cite the [SkyNet paper](https://arxiv.org/abs/1909.09709):
 ```
-@article{zhang2019skynet,
+@inproceedings{zhang2019skynet,
-  title={SkyNet: A Champion Design for {DAC-SDC} on Low Power Object Detection},
+  title={{SkyNet}: a hardware-efficient method for object detection and tracking on embedded systems},
-  author={Zhang, Xiaofan and Hao, Cong and Lu, Haoming and Li, Jiachen and Li, Yuhong and Fan, Yuchen and Rupnow, Kyle and Xiong, Jinjun and Huang, Thomas and Shi, Honghui and Hwu, Wen-mei and Chen, Deming},
+  author={Zhang, Xiaofan and Lu, Haoming and Hao, Cong and Li, Jiachen and Cheng, Bowen and Li, Yuhong and Rupnow, Kyle and Xiong, Jinjun and Huang, Thomas and Shi, Honghui and Hwu, Wen-mei and Chen, Deming},
-  journal={arXiv preprint arXiv:1906.10327},
+  booktitle={Conference on Machine Learning and Systems (MLSys)},
-  year={2019}
+  year={2020}
 }
 ```
-More details regarding the SkyNet design motivations and SkyNet FPGA accelerator design can be found in our [ICML'19 workshop paper](https://arxiv.org/abs/1905.08369) and the [DAC'19 paper](https://arxiv.org/abs/1904.04421), respectively.
+More details regarding the SkyNet design motivations and SkyNet FPGA accelerator design can be found in our [ICML'19 workshop paper](https://arxiv.org/abs/1905.08369) (which won the **Best Poster Award**) and the [DAC'19 paper](https://arxiv.org/abs/1904.04421), respectively.
 ```
 @article{zhang2019bi,
   title={A Bi-Directional Co-Design Approach to Enable Deep Learning on {IoT} Devices},